Codium-ai/mgmt-portal-docs/docs/general/main.md

 -   Install qodoMate extension in your IDE

--   Connect PR-agents to repositories,
+-   Connect qodoPR to repositories,

 -   Invite members to join dIscord community, and